MITgcm/MITgcm/doc/phys_pkgs/obcs.rst

-this combination of flags is *not* useful if you want to simulate, for example, a sector of the Southern Ocean with a strong ACC entering through the western and leaving through the eastern boundary, because the value of "-1" for these flags will make sure that the strong inflow is removed.
+this combination of flags is *not* useful if you want to simulate, for example, a sector of the Southern Ocean with a strong ACC entering through the western and leaving through the eastern boundary, because the value of -1 for these flags will make sure that the strong inflow is removed.
-Clearly, gobal balancing with ``OBCS_balanceFacE/W/N/S`` :math:`\ge 0`
+Clearly, global balancing with ``OBCS_balanceFacE/W/N/S`` :math:`\ge 0`
 is the preferred method.

 Setting runtime parameter :varlink:`OBCSbalanceSurf` to ``TRUE.``, the